sbansiwal/check-commit-jira/README.md

 - When the Jira issue key is invalid
 - When the Jira issue is marked as "Done" in the Jira account

-<strong>If the commit message does not fall under the above given cases, the workflow (checker) is passed and the developer can create a Pull request else he won't be able to unless he is the admin of the repo</strong>
+> #### If the commit message does not fall under the above given cases, the workflow (checker) is passed and the developer can create a pull request.
+If it fall under any of the case than only admin can create pull request

 ### Action Spec